Ambrose Heal: Personal life

 Heal was married twice.
 On 26 February 1895, he married Alice Rose Rippingille and they moved to Pinner, Middlesex.
 In 1896, their son Cecil was born.
 After Alice's death from cancer in 1901, Heal remarried on 20 August 1904 to Edith Florence Digby Todhunter (d.
 1946).
-He also had affairs in the 1920s with Prudence Maufe and Dodie Smith.

 Apart from work interests, he collected London historical ephemera, mainly from the 17th and 18th centuries, including records of tradesmen, goldsmiths, calligraphers, signboards and furniture makers.
 His collection of trade-cards is preserved at the British Museum.
 He was the author of five books: London Tradesmen's Cards of the XVIII Century (1925), The English Writing Masters and their Copy Books (1931), The London Goldsmiths (1935), Signboards of Old London Shops (1947), The London Furniture Makers (1953).
 In addition The Records of the Heal Family was printed for private circulation.
 He contributed articles on a variety of topics in connection with his historical research to publications such as The Connoisseur and Country Life.